Valentine’s Day in the Workplace: A New Perspective

 Potential Project’s organizational strategists aren’t the only ones calling for more connectedness.

-A kinder, more human workplace is the top workplace trend for 2018, according to Forbes contributor Dan Schawbel.
+A kinder, more human workplace is the top workplace trend in recent times, according to Forbes contributor Dan Schawbel.

 “Companies will continue to promote their workspaces and design them to facilitate interpersonal relationships between employees,” Schawbel predicts.
 “Leaders who encourage personal connections will have more committed, satisfied and productive workers.”